NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.18__ -----2022-10-29 06:33:57+08:00:

 The original 'Six-Day War' was in 1899, when several rural villages in the New Territories of Hong Kong, leased to Britain the previous year, rose up in revolt in a pre-emptive protest against land reform.
-An estimated 500 villagers died, but their aims were ultimately somewhat achieved – the governor and the local commander-in-chief had been blindsided by the more junior military officers, and quickly offered a package of concessions which was actually baked into the Basic Law (Hong Kong's current, nominally-still-active local constitution) during the handover process in the '80s and '90s.
+An estimated 500 villagers died, but their aims were ultimately somewhat achieved – the governor and the local commander-in-chief had been blindsided by the more junior military officers who carried out the war, and quickly offered a package of concessions which, in largely similar form, would end up being baked into the Basic Law (Hong Kong's current, nominally-still-active local constitution) during the handover process in the '80s and '90s.
 The war was also essentially covered up and virtually never spoken of again in official documents.

 ----- __903.19__ -----2022-10-29 06:35:14+08:00: